-Organizations (companies) are complex systems that must somehow be decomposed in order to be manageable.
-A common way to decompose a company is to divide it hierarchically into functional departments (e.g. sales and production).
-Such an approach is “functional” (Figure 1).
+Organizations (companies) are complex systems that must somehow be deconstructed in order to be manageable.
+A common way to decompose a company is to divide it hierarchically into functional departments (e.g., sales and production).
+Such an approach would be described as ‘Functional’ (Figure 1).

-In the case of a functional approach, a company is actually hierarchically divided into “subcompanies”, each performing a specific function (e.g. sales and production).
-This offers several benefits, since it divides a big system into smaller systems that are specialized and easier to manage (since they are less complex).
+In the case of a functional approach, a company is actually hierarchically divided into ‘sub-companies’, each performing a specific function (e.g., sales and production).
+This offers several benefits, since it divides a big system into smaller systems that are more specialized and easier to manage (as they are less complex).

-The major drawback of a functional approach is that a company needs to perform as a whole when producing a specific outcome, which means that different functional departments have to communicate and collaborate in an efficient and effective way.
-However, since each organizational department is usually managed vertically (topdown) responsibilities will be non-transparently divided amongst separate functional units.
+The major drawback of a functional approach is that a company needs to perform as a whole when producing a specific outcome.
+In other words, different functional departments have to communicate and collaborate in an efficient and effective way.
+However, since each organizational department is usually managed vertically (i.e., top-down), responsibilities will be non-transparently divided amongst separate functional units.

-Consequently, problems that occur at the interfaces between departments are often given less priority than the short-term goals of the departments.
-This leads to little or no improvement to the customer, as actions are usually focused on the departmental functions, rather than overall benefit to the organization.
+Consequently, problems that occur at the interfaces between departments are often given less priority than the short-term goals of the departments themselves.
+This leads to little or no improvements for customer-facing aspects, as actions are usually focused on departmental functions rather than those which offer benefits to the organization as a whole.

-In addition, end customers and their requirements are not always visible to all departments (i.e. sales has contact with customers where production does not).
+It is also worth keeping in mind that end customers and their requirements are not always visible to all departments (i.e., Sales typically has contact with customers, whereas Production does not).

 What is a Process Approach?

-Each organization runs many processes, which are commonly divided into managerial, production and supporting processes.
-The application of a system of organizational processes together with the identification and interactions of these processes, and their management, can be referred to as a “process approach”.
+Each organization runs many processes, which are typically divided into Managerial, Production, and Supporting processes.
+The application of a system of organizational processes, together with the identification, interactions, and management of these processes, can be referred to as a ‘Process’ approach.

-The processes are managed as a “system”, by creating and understanding a network of processes and their interactions.
-The consistent operation of this network is commonly referred to as “system approach” to management.
+The processes are managed as a ‘System’ by creating a network of processes and understanding their interactions.
+The consistent operation of this network is commonly referred to as the ‘System’ approach to management.

 A process approach is a common way of improving the performance of an organization.